vseryakov/backendjs/README.md

 - `/connection/add`
 - `/connection/put`
   Create or replace a connection between two accounts, required parameters are:
-    - `id` - id of account to connect to
+    - `peer` - id of account to connect to
     - `type` - type of connection, like,dislike,....
     - _connected - the reply will contain a connection record if the other side of our connection is connected to us as well
     - _publish - notify another account about this via pub/sub messaging system if it is active